yeoman/yeoman.io/app/authoring/user-interactions.md

 ## Outputting Information

-Outputting information is handled by the `generator.log` module.
+Outputting information is handled by the `this.log` module.

-The main method you'll use is simply `generator.log` (e.g. `generator.log('Hey!
+The main method you'll use is simply `this.log` (e.g. `this.log('Hey!
 Welcome to my awesome generator')`).
 It takes a string and outputs it to the user; basically it mimics `console.log()` when used inside of a terminal session.
 You can use it like so:

 ```js
 module.exports = class extends Generator {